WeroVlz/TravelAgency/README.md

 # Travel Agency Website

 Website of a travel agency in which you can find different destinations around Mexico.
 You will be able to review these destinations as well as make reservations.
-Scripted with JavaScript and React for a school project.
+Scripted with JavaScript and React.

 To run the project, on the src directory use the command: